JakobJK/drawUVsFromUSD/README.md

 # drawUVsFromUSD

 Drawing UVs from USD Data.
+I foresee a lot of exploding UVs in USD land in 2025.

 ![output](./output.png)